Health risks working abroad

 Worldwide network of hospitals and specialists

-KLM Health Services can assist you.
-We stand for healthy travelling and healthy working.
-KLM employs 28,000 people.
-Over 10,000 of our employees work abroad, under widely diverging circumstances.
-That is why we maintain a global network of hospitals and specialists for KLM.
-The specialists we carefully select provide care to our employees abroad, if necessary.
+KLM Health Services stands for healthy travelling and healthy working.
+We are happy to assist you and your company with our broad experience.
+Thousands of KLM employees work abroad, under widely diverging circumstances.
+That is why we already maintain a global network of hospitals and specialists.
+The specialists we carefully select provide care to your employees abroad, if necessary.
 This may be on a regular basis or in the event of incidents or disasters.
 KLM Health Services has acquired extensive medical and international experience in this area.

 International organisations employ people who occasionally or regularly travel abroad.
 Expats go and live abroad (sometimes with their families) for longer periods of time.
 We have developed tailored services for each and every type of traveller: